AFCSociety/afcsociety.github.io/_pages/about.md

 * Enhance & expand social welfare programs, such as SNAP, WIC, and Section 8/811/202 rental assistance.
 * Adjust Federal Poverty Guidelines for the reality of life in 2025 and beyond.
+* Implement:
   * Universal childcare for working families, from infancy through pre-K.
   * Universal free breakfast & lunch programs for public schools.
   * Universal before- and after-school programs for public schools.
   * Universal, Single-payer healthcare

 #### How we intend to pay for them